h1pmnh/sqli-dojo-docker/README.md

 # Getting Started - Docker

  * Clone the repository
- * From the repository root, run `docker-compose up` - after some time you will be able to access the application on [http://localhost:8080/](http://localhost:8080/).
+ * From the repository root, run `docker compose up` - after some time you will be able to access the application on [http://localhost:8080/](http://localhost:8080/).
   * Please note, the initial startup (building the MySQL database) will take some 1-2 minutes, even on a fast PC - subsequent startup will be faster.

 # Clearing Data